LeoMarche/filehasher/README.md

 ## How to use

 The GUI is built to be convenient to use.
-Just choose a source directory, an empty destination directory and click the "Start copy !" button !
+Just choose a source directory, one (or more) empty destination directory and click the "Start copy !" button !

 ## Contributing / Issues